Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

-Figure \ref{Fig:SpinFields} compares the approximate ground state obtained via the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice a}) (shown on the left) with the ground state of Hamiltonian \ref{eq: def O(3) lattice model} obtained via MC simulation (shown on the right), for two sets of impurity couplings and two superlattices.
-We chose parameters such that both methods yield a spiral state, with $\vv{q}^{\,}_{\text{min}}=0$ minimizing the kernel $\Upsilon^{\,}_{\vv{q}}$.
+The effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}) is found to be very accurate once the impurity coupling $|J^{\,}_{\mathrm{imp}}|$ sufficiently exceeds the critical value $J^{\,}_{\mathrm{c}}$.
+This is illustrated by Fig.\ \ref{Fig:SpinFields}.
+Its four panels compare the approximate ground state obtained via the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice a}) (shown on the left) with the ground state of the Hamiltonian (\ref{eq: def O(3) lattice model}) obtained via MC simulation (shown on the right).
+This is done for two strengths of impurity couplings and two different superlattices.
+We choose parameters such that both methods yield a spiral state, with $\vv{q}^{\,}_{\text{min}}=0$ minimizing the kernel $\Upsilon^{\,}_{\vv{q}}$.
 No coupling anisotropy ($J^{\,}_{\parallel}/J^{\,}_{\perp}=1$) was assumed in all these cases.
-Figures \ref{Fig:SpinFields}(a) and \ref{Fig:SpinFields}(b) correspond to the same superlattice, but different impurity strengths $|J^{\,}_{\text{imp}}|/J^{\,}_{\perp}$ (equal to $2.4$ and $4.8$, respectively).
-Although a spiral magnetic ground state is correctly predicted in both cases, the canting angles at the impurity bonds and the wave vector $Q$ of the spiral are underestimated by the effective Ising Hamiltonian, when the value of $|J^{\,}_{\text{imp}}|/J^{\,}_{\perp}=2.4$ is small [panel (a)].
-The agreement between the analytical approximation and the MC simulations improves with increasing $|J^{\,}_{\text{imp}}|/J^{\,}_{\perp}=4.8$ [panel (b)], as expected from the considerations of Sec.\ \ref{subsec: Dilute density of impurity bonds}.
-Indeed, the inequality (\ref{eq: condition on Xir}) is better met for the latter value of $J_{\mathrm{imp}}$, meaning that the self-interaction term in Eq.\ (\ref{eq: saddle point sw with density impurities a}) dominates the coupling to the other impurity bonds.
+Figures~\ref{Fig:SpinFields}(a) and \ref{Fig:SpinFields}(b) correspond to the same superlattice, but different impurity strengths, $|J^{\,}_{\mathrm{imp}}|/J^{\,}_{\perp}= 2.4$ and $4.8$, respectively.
+A spiral ground state is correctly predicted in both cases.
+However, while the canting angle ${\Delta\theta}$ at the impurity bonds and especially the spiral wave vector $Q$ are rather accurately predicted for strong impurity couplings $|J^{\,}_{\mathrm{imp}}|/J^{\,}_{\perp}=4.8$, they are underestimated by the effective theory when the impurity coupling $|J^{\,}_{\mathrm{imp}}|/J^{\,}_{\perp}=2.4$ comes relatively close to the threshold strength $J^{\,}_{\mathrm{c}}/J^{\,}_{\perp}=2$, cf.\ Eq.~(\ref{eq: Heff_1imp relative angle only b}).
+The agreement between the analytical approximation and the MC simulations improves with increasing $|J^{\,}_{\mathrm{imp}}|/J^{\,}_{\perp}$.
+This agrees with what one expects from the considerations of Sec.\ \ref{subsec: Dilute density of impurity bonds}.
+Indeed, assuming that all canting angles take the same value $\Delta\theta^{\,}_{\tilde{\vv{r}}} = \Delta\theta$, and assuming a superlattice of impurities, Eq.~(\ref{eq: saddle point sw with density impurities bis}) takes the form

+As compared to the saddle point equation for a single impurity, Eq.~(\ref{eq: saddle point}), the denominator $J^{\,}_{\mathrm{c}}$ is shifted by the small correction